Doomlazer/SQ3-TUCR-EPP/README.md

 Quark's Bar can be visited but it's in very unfinished state.

-fixed a bug where "scanning sector %d" never goes away if the play clicks scan too quickly.
+Fixed a bug where "scanning sector %d" never goes away if the play clicks scan too quickly.

-Personal Time Disruptor added: https://www.youtube.com/watch?v=czkSgwzEfqA
+Personal Time Disruptor added.

 ### May 2022